 The AF Bostäder foundation is an independent company with strong links with the student organisation, Akademiska Föreningen (the Academic Society) in Lund.
 At present, we own and manage about 6000 student-adapted housing in central Lund, and are therefore southern Sweden's largest student housing company.
 But, let's go back about 190 years to see how it all started.

 190 years in the service of students

-Akademiska Föreningen was established at the start of 1830.
+Akademiska Föreningen was established in Lund at the start of 1830.
 It was not, as you might think, founded to look after students' interests, but more a case of keeping a check on them.

 The students of that time had less money than today's, and also had an inclination for unsuitable pranks – pranks that can in no way be compared with today's harmless high-spirited activities.
 Students had problems living in harmony with the rest of the community, which can perhaps be attributed to their low average age and perhaps to the fact that most of them were men.
 Students were admitted to university as early as age 15-16 and left the security of home.